nalhoussari/RecipeFinder/README.md

 Features added: a spinner while waiting for the recipes data to be listed.

-The API used generate more that 350,000 recipes
-(The chargeable API was unsubscribed for this App till it's finalized and/or to be added to the app store)
+The API used in this app, generate more that 350,000 recipes (The chargeable API was unsubscribed for this App till it's finalized and/or to be added to the app store)

 Features to be added: save "My favourite Recipes”